jiaolyulu/kineticSculpture/stepper.md

 <img  src="images/stepperdriver/stepper.png" width=400 alt="Jason and lulu's stepper motor is actually different! what a difficult world">

-**So I use a multimeter! **The coil A is not connected with coil B in a bipolar stepper motor.
+**So I use a multimeter!** The coil A is not connected with coil B in a bipolar stepper motor.
 If you measure the 2 resistance of coil A1 and coil A2, it should be very small.
 In this case, the resistance is just 3.2 Ω.

 Or we can tear it down.

 <img  src="images/stepperdriver/stepperteared.png" width=400 alt="Jason's stepper they are actually 4 wire">

+Or we can spin the motor. (credit [here](https://www.makerguides.com/tb6600-stepper-motor-driver-arduino-tutorial/))

+To find the two wires from one coil, do the following with the motor disconnected:

+- Try to spin the shaft of the stepper motor by hand and notice how hard it is to turn.

+- Now pick a random pair of wires from the motor and touch the bare ends together.

+- Next, while holding the ends together, try to spin the shaft of the stepper motor again.

+If you feel a lot of resistance, you have found a pair of wires from the same coil.
+If you can still spin the shaft freely, try another pair of wires.
+Now connect the two coils to the pins shown in the wiring diagram above.

 <p>&nbsp;</p>